mchaudhry05/NEAT-Dino-Game/README.md

 # NEAT-Dino-Game
 This project is coded in Python utilizing the python-neat module in python.
-The AI in learns how to play the Google Dino game: this involves learning when to duck, when to jump, and when to do nothing (this took me a long time till I realize there were three outputs not two).
+The AI learns how to play the Google Dino game: this involves learning when to duck, when to jump, and when to do nothing (this took me a long time till I realized there were actually three outputs not two).

 # Watch it in Action
 ![Demo of Dino teaching itself how to play the game!](images/demo.gif)